BlackTHUNDER: Evidence of three massive black holes in a z~5 galaxy: Introduction

-During these phases of active growth, massive black holes can be detected through various spectral signatures, including the broad, permitted emission of gas rotating with high velocities ($\geq1000$~km/s) around the black hole, forming the so-called broad-line region (BLR); characteristic narrow-line ratios indicative of the hard ionizing radiation from an AGN; $X-$ray emission; or high-velocity ($\geq1000$~km/s) outflows in both permitted and forbidden lines \citep[e.g.][and references therein]{Padovani17}.
-Among these signatures, emission from the BLR is of particular interest, because it allows for a measurement of the black hole mass, assuming that the gas in the BLR is in virial equilibrium, or at least that its width and luminosity scale with black hole mass as calibrated locally \citep[e.g.][]{Kaspi00, Greene05}.
+During these phases of active growth, massive black holes can be detected through various spectral signatures, including the broad, permitted emission of gas rotating at high velocities ($\geq$1000~km/s) around the black hole, forming the broad-line region (BLR); characteristic narrow-line ratios indicative of the hard ionizing radiation from an AGN; $X$-ray emission; or high-velocity ($\geq$1000~km/s) outflows in both permitted and forbidden lines \citep[e.g.][and references therein]{Padovani17}.
+Among these signatures, emission from the BLR is of particular interest because it allows a measurement of the black hole mass, assuming that the gas in the BLR is in virial equilibrium, or at least that its width and luminosity scale with black hole mass as calibrated locally \citep[e.g.][]{Kaspi00, Greene05}.

-Only in the last few years, BLR emission from bright hydrogen and helium lines became accessible in $z\gtrsim4$ AGN and quasars, thanks to the spectroscopic capabilities of {\it JWST} in the infrared regime.
-Since then, a large number of high$-z$ broad-line (Type~I) AGN have been discovered \citep[e.g.][]{Kocevski23, Uebler23, Harikane23, Greene23, Kokorev23, Matthee24, Maiolino24, Furtak24, Juodzbalis25, Taylor25, Tripodi25}.
-The detection of an off-centre broad \hb\ line also allowed for the discovery of a close-separation massive black hole pair in a galaxy merger at $z=7.15$, with a projected separation of the two nuclei of only 620~pc \citep{Uebler24b}.
-However, in this merger system the second black hole is a narrow-line (Type II) AGN and only the mass of the off-centre black hole could be measured.
+Broad-line regions of luminous quasars have been detected out to $z 7$ and used to estimate black hole masses, mainly derived from Mg~{\sc{ii}}$_{2796,2803}$ or C~IV$_{1548,1551}$ \citep[e.g.][]{Willott03, Willott10, Jiang07, Kurk07, Trakhtenbrot17}.
+However, only in the last few years, BLR emission from bright hydrogen and helium lines has become accessible in $z 4$ AGNs and quasars, thanks to the spectroscopic capabilities of JWST in the infrared regime.
+Since then, a large number of high-$z$ broad-line (Type~I) AGNs have been discovered \citep[e.g.][]{Kocevski23, Uebler23, Harikane23, Greene23, Kokorev23, Matthee24, Maiolino24, Furtak24, Juodzbalis26, Taylor25, Tripodi25}.
+The detection of an off-centre broad \hb\ line also allowed for the discovery of a close-separation massive black hole pair in a galaxy merger at $z 7.15$, with a projected separation of the two nuclei of only 620~pc \citep{Uebler24b}.
+However, in this merger system the second black hole is a narrow-line (Type II) AGN, and only the mass of the off-centre black hole could be measured.